1-12-19-5-20-0/NeuroINT/README.md

 # NeuroINT
-Company that provides AI models for neurodegenerative disease prognosis and diagnosis.
+Company that provides AI models for neurodegenerative disease prognosis and diagnosis
-<br>This is the company website.
+<br>This is the company website